qdu-bioinfo/Qscore/README.md

 ```
 Qscore -D R -i taxonomy.abd -W 1 1 1 -o optimal_configure.txt
 ```
 Here taxonomy.abd is a taxonomic annotation file at any level with abundance, and optimal_configure.txt is the output file.
-Then choose the reference database (R: NCBI RefSeq, G: Greengenes cut-off 0.97, C: Greengenes cut-off 0.99, S: Silva), and the weight of different evaluation indicators (Senstivity: Wprecision: Cost, default is 1:1:1) according to the user's preferences.
+Then choose the reference database (R: NCBI RefSeq, G: GreenGenes-13-8, C: GreenGenes-13-8-99, S: Silva), and the weight of different evaluation indicators (Senstivity: Wprecision: Cost, default is 1:1:1) according to the user's preferences.

 ### b.
 Simulate the second generation 16S rRNA sequencing data or shotgun sequencing
 Here we provide the method of generating 16S rRNA sequencing data and shotgun sequencing data based on the full-length metagenome sequence